Published: May 17, 2022 • 3 min read

 Note: switching to 'HEAD~20'.

 Test your code again.
-Still broken?
-If so, jump back again.
+Is it still broken?
+If so, jump back the same amount of commits or more.

-Once you find a place where it isn’t broken, that’s a ‘good’ place.
-Make a note:
+Once you find a place where it isn’t broken, that’s a ‘good’ commit.
+Let’s make a note:

 $ git bisect good